pvdz/preval/tests/cases/normalize/expressions/statement/for_in_left/auto_ident_array_simple.md

 ## Todos triggered

-- Calling a static method on an ident that is not global and not recorded: $tmpForInGen_next
+- (todo) Calling a static method on an ident that is not global and not recorded: $tmpForInGen_next
-- arr_mutation: implement array inlining analysis stuff
+- (todo) arr_mutation: implement array inlining analysis stuff

 ## Globals